SophieDePaula/CypressRunner/README.md

 Setting the environments the test will run on:
 1) Navigate to CypressRunner/cypress/fixtures
+2) Open the environment.csv file
-2) Each line represents an environment, an environment can either have a browser and viewport size or deviceName and screenOrientation. since this is a csv file the each property is seperated with by comma and each configuration is set in a different line, even if a value is empty, for example:
+3) Each line represents an environment, an environment can either have a browser and viewport size or deviceName and screenOrientation. since this is a csv file the each property is seperated with by comma and each configuration is set in a different line, even if a value is empty, for example:

 	Browser,Viewport,deviceName,screenOrientation